 He also removed the front step to get it out of the way for the dig.

 When you’re digging out for a walkway – or any patio, excavate at least 6″ beyond the width of your finished surface on each side.
 This will stabilize the edges and provide room to install the edge restraints.
 We skimped a little bit on the 6″ recommendation on the left side of the walkway because the edge of our house is actually on the property line.
-We’re on what’s called a ‘zero lot line’ and we didn’t want any complaints from the neighbour that we were encroaching on his grass.
+We’re on a ‘zero lot line’ and we didn’t want any complaints from the neighbour about encroaching on his grass.

 Tarps were pretty essential on site.
 Putting a tarp down on the driveway, for instance, helped keep the HPB from finding it’s way into the grass.
 We kept it covered with a second tarp during the course of the work to keep it from washing away.

 Those tarps really did come in handy.
-Good thing we were prepared, because it snowed!
+Good thing, because it snowed!
 Hubs’ work ended up being premature.
 He tarped up the walkway, added the step back on top and left it for better weather.
 This is what I came home to (surprise!!!!).

 Back on Track